bobbrowning/track-n-trace/README.md

 1. **level=** Trace.log traces if the level in the call is equal or preceding this.
 2. **source=** Name of the javascript file to be traced.
 If omitted the whole system will be traced
 3. **ip=** Trace is only honoured for requests from that IP.
 If omitted, any IP will cause the trace to output.
-This is very useful in a live system because it means that you can trace a particular problem without interfering with normal use.
 4. **log=**  Output to this file.
 If omitted, output goes to the console
 5. **note=** Anything on this line is listed on the output.
 6. **priority=** Comma separated list of levels to be used instead of the default list